Ho Chi Minh City was the last leg of our two week trip to Vietnam. It was also the shortest.

 1. Rent a Pocket Wifi Device

 Follow this link to check out our 2-day Saigon itinerary on Sygic Travel.
-You can also download a copy of our 2-week Vietnam itinerary in editable Word format by signing up for our FREE newsletter below.
-It goes north to south and covers Hanoi (including Ha Long Bay), Hoi An, and Saigon.
+You can also download a copy of our 2-week Vietnam itinerary in editable Word format from our EAT-ineraries page.
+It goes north to south and includes Hanoi (with Ha Long Bay), Hoi An, and Saigon.

 3. Check for Discount Tickets